Apply for Certification as a Non-Profit Organization

 Is your organization eligible?

-• Your organization must be a tax-exempt non-profit.
+• Your organization must be a non-profit company that doesn’t pay taxes (called "tax-exempt").

-• At least 51% of the organization's Board of Directors and Voting Membership must be either women, veterans, and/or members of one of our statutorily defined minority groups.
+• At least 51% of your Board of Directors and Voting Members must be women, veterans, or people from minority groups.

-• Your NPO must be regularly and actively engaged in business activity.
+• Your non-profit must be active and doing business regularly.

-Your NPO also must be in good standing with the Massachusetts Attorney General's Office/Division of Public Charities and the Massachusetts Secretary of State's Office.
+Your non-profit must also be in good standing with the Massachusetts Attorney General’s Office and the Massachusetts Secretary of State’s Office.

-How do you determine if your non-profit’s Board of Directors/Trustees and Voting Membership are eligible?
+How do you know if your non-profit’s Board and Voting Membership are eligible?

 At least 51% of the Directors/Trustees must be either women, veterans, and/or members of a minority group.
 If there is a voting membership entitled to elect Directors/Trustees, at least 51% of the voting membership must be either women, veterans, and/or members of a minority group.

-• Either women, veterans, and/or person(s) of a minority group.
+• Either women, veterans, or from a minority group

-• American Indian or Native American: persons having origins in any of the original peoples of North America and who are recognized as an Indian by a tribe or tribal organization.
+• Indian or Indigenous Person: All persons having origins in any of the indigenous peoples of Northern Canada, Greenland, Alaska, and Eastern Siberia, and persons having origins in any of the indigenous peoples of North America and who are recognized as an Indian by a tribe or tribal organization.

-• Black: persons having origins in any of the Black racial groups of Africa, including, but not limited to, African-Americans, and all persons having origins in any of the original peoples of the Cape Verdean Islands.
+• Black: All persons having origins in any of the Black racial groups of Africa, including, but not limited to, African Americans, and all persons having origins of the original peoples of the Cape Verdean Islands.

-• Hispanic: persons having origins in any of the Spanish-speaking peoples of Mexico, Puerto Rico, Cuba, Central or South America, or the Caribbean Islands.
+• Hispanic: All persons having their origins in any of the peoples of Latin America, including Mexico, Puerto Rico, Cuba, Central or South America, including Brazil, or the Caribbean Islands.

-What type of NPO certification may you obtain?
+What type of NPO certification can you get?

 If the majority of your Board and